oceanprotocol/docs/content/setup/marketplace.md

 1. Develop a marketplace application (app).
 2. Run your marketplace app in production.

+**Note 1: At the time of writing (late November 2018), it was _possible_ to start developing a marketplace, but very challenging.
+We anticipate that it will become much easier in December 2018, especially once the docker-images scripts and Docker Compose files are refactored.**

-**Note: In the early days of the Ocean network, there won't be many marketplaces or publishers, so marketplaces will often also act as publishers.**
+**Note 2: In the early days of the Ocean network, there won't be many marketplaces or publishers, so marketplaces will often also act as publishers.**

 ## Develop a Marketplace App